m0nr11t/northern-culture-assignment/README.md

 # northernCulture
 In Web programming &amp; design Class 1/2020.
-Success by Team.
+Success with Team.